An Introduction to Moby: the V5RC Tipping Point Hero Bot

 Omni Directional Wheels have rollers around the circumference of the wheel which allows the wheel to roll in two directions - frontwards/backwards and sideways.

 The Omni Directional Wheels will allow for easy turning of the robot.
-Moby turns about the center of the Forks to make lining up to Mobile Goals easier.
+Moby turns about the center of the Forks to make lining up to Mobile Goals easier, as shown in this animation.

 Compound Gear Ratio 2-Motor Lift for Forks